This recipe for the Best Oatmeal Pie is Grandma's prized blue ribbon winning recipe. Like a pecan pie but with oatmeal!

 FREQUENTLY ASK QUESTIONS:

-It's a thinner, smaller oatmeal than the old-fashioned oatmeal and it is easier to eat and chew in recipes like this.
+It’s a thinner, smaller oatmeal than the old-fashioned oatmeal and it is easier to eat and chew in recipes like this.
+However, don’t use instant either.
+Quick cooking (sometimes called one minute oats) are what you want here.

-Feel free to MAKE YOUR OWN PIE CRUST or a pre-made frozen pie crust that has been thawed.
+Feel free to make your own pie crust or a pre-made frozen pie crust that has been thawed.

 Dark brown sugar can be used in place of light brown sugar.
 It just has a tad more molasses in it so it will have a richer flavor.
 But don't use all granulated white sugar.
 It won't turn out the same.